gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 We simply reify a bind function that takes the exact parameters as the lambda, and then store them in a reified tuple.

-Although note that this implementation is minimal and does not handle some ceveats, such as lifetime extension.
+Although note that this implementation is minimal and does not handle some caveats, such as lifetime extension.

 Let's look at some usage of our `make_deferred` function: